An Introduction to Topological Autorouting

 Ensure there is a Routing Via Style rule with a Query of All and that the preferred setting is appropriate.
 Include higher priority rules for those nets that need a different via style than the default rule.

-Altium Designer supports blind and buried vias, when these will be used is determined by the layer swaps allowed by the Via Types defined in the Layer Stack Manager (Design » Layer Stack Manager).
-Like interactive routing, when the autorouter switches between two layers it checks the current Via Type definitions - if these layers are defined as a blind or buried layer pair then the via that is placed will have these layers as its start and end layers.
+Altium Designer supports blind and buried vias, when these will be used is determined by the drill pair definitions set up in the Layer Stack Manager dialog (Design » Layer Stack Manager).
+Like interactive routing, when the autorouter switches between two layers it checks the current drill pair definitions - if these layers are defined as a pair then the via that is placed will have these layers as its start and end layers.
 It is important to understand the restrictions to using blind/buried vias; they should only be used in consultation with your fabricator.
 As well as the restrictions imposed by the fabrication stackup technology, there are also reliability and testing accessibility considerations.
 Some designers consider it better to add more routing layers than to use blind/buried vias.

 Ensure there is a Routing Layers rule with a query of All.
 All enabled signal layers (defined in the layer stack) will be listed.
 Enable the layers upon which you wish to allow routing as required.
 Include higher priority rules for nets that you want to have routed on specific layers only.